Things to do in Nisyros: a practical guide to the volcanic island

 Walk in the crater of an active volcano

 Obviously, that’s the best thing to do in Nisyros and among the top activities in Greece.
-I found the Nisyros volcano much more beautiful than the one in Santorini.
-In Nisyros, you can actually walk in the volcano’s crater, whose name is Stefanos.
-The caldera is almost 4 km wide (~2,5 mi), and it took shape after three eruptive stages.
-The volcano is active but -fortunately- not erupting: the last steam explosion was in 1888.
+I found the Nisyros volcano much more beautiful than Santorini’s.
+In Nisyros, you can walk into the volcano’s crater, named Stefanos.
+The caldera is almost 4 km wide (~2,5 mi) and took shape during three eruptive stages.
+The volcano is active but, fortunately, not erupting: the last steam explosion was in 1888.

 Visiting the volcano is a must-do.
 You can easily reach it by car or buy a ticket for one of the organized bus tours that start from Mandraki.
 The entry ticket currently costs 3 euros, and there’s a small taverna straight before the crater.
 Regarding the volcano walks, you must know that you enter at your own risk.
 Just use common sense and enjoy a terrific spectacle in one of Greece’s most unique spots.

 Nisyros volcano travel tip: Be prepared for some intense smells when walking around the crater.
-This rotten egg smell is due to hydrogen sulfide, and if you can’t cope with it, it’s better to wear a face cover.
+This rotten-egg smell is due to hydrogen sulfide, and if you can’t cope with it, it’s better to wear a face mask.
 The smell is intense, but I didn’t need a cover because I quickly adapted to it.
 However, if you are more sensitive to bad smells, consider having something to cover your mouth and nose.

 Explore Mandraki, the island’s capital